Ethics in religion: Shinto ethics

-Shinto beliefs start with an assumption of the inherent goodness of humans as descendants of the kami.
-By the 6th century CE, Shinto had drawn from a Chinese idea that good people will adhere to societal norms, and emperors have a divine mandate to bring about the "desirable and required order".
+Shinto beliefs begin with the assumption of humans are inherently good as descendants of the kami.
+By the 6th century CE, Shinto drew from a Chinese idea that good people adhere to societal norms, and on the idea that emperors have a divine mandate to bring about the "desirable and required order".
 Shinto adherents are to "realize and carry out the will of the kami and the ancestors in the family, the community, and the nation".

-Although State Shinto reinforced subordination to the emperor and the state, Shrine Shinto is a situation-based ethical system that emphasizes right actions toward others, versus adherence to a specific belief system.
+Although State Shinto reinforced subordination to the emperor and the state, Shrine Shinto is a situation-based ethical system that emphasizes right actions toward others, rather than adherence to a specific belief system.
 Shrine Shinto also stresses gratefulness for "blessings of the kami", and maintaining harmony with the emperor and the world.

 Taoist ethics

-Laozi (Lao Tzu) and other Taoist (Daoist) authors argued for an even greater passivity on the part of rulers than did the Confucians.
-For Laozi, (Lao Tzu) the ideal ruler is one who does virtually nothing that can be directly identified as ruling.
+Laozi (Lao Tzu) and other Taoist (Daoist) authors argued for even greater passivity on the part of rulers than the Confucians did.
+For Laozi (Lao Tzu), the ideal ruler is one who does virtually nothing that can be directly identified as ruling.
 Clearly, both Daoism and Confucianism presume that human nature is basically good.
 The main branch of Confucianism, however, argues that human nature must be nurtured through ritual (li 禮), culture (wen 文) and other things, while the Daoists (Taoists) argued that the trappings of society were to be gotten rid of.

 Taoist ethics ask for a greater sense of being and less identification with the act of doing.
 Taoist passivity nurtures, cultivates and prepares an atmosphere that allows the majestic and the real to shine, which influences society for the better.